rust-lang/rust/text/0000-string-patterns.md

 ## Primary alternatives in details of this proposal

-The author identified two alternatives that might still give the same desired API long-term.
+The author identified a primary alternative that might still give the same desired API long-term.
-The biggest wart is the lifetime parameter on the two trait families, so both try to avoid it:
+The biggest wart is the lifetime parameter on the two trait families, so it tries to avoid it:

 - Stabilize on a variant around `CharEq` - This would mean hardcoded `_str` methods, generic `CharEq` methods, and no extensibility to types like `Regex`, but has a upgrade path for later upgrading `CharEq` to a full-fledged, HKT-using `Pattern` API, by providing back-comp generic impls.

+## Other alternatives in details of this proposal

 - Remove the lifetimes on `Matcher` and `Pattern` by requiring users of the API to store the haystack slice themselves, duplicating it in the in-memory representation.

-## Other alternatives in details of this proposal
+  However, this still runs into HKT issues with the impl of `Pattern`.
 - Remove the lifetime parameter on `Pattern` and `Matcher` by making them fully unsafe API's, and require implementations to unsafely transmuting away and back the lifetime of the haystack slice.
 - Remove `unsafe` from the API by not marking the `Matcher` traits as `unsafe`, requiring users of the API